Co-Founders, Meg and Cindy

 Meg and Cindy were friends and neighbors in Virginia when, at a neighborhood gathering in 2014, they chatted about how to dress up their fitness tracker bands.
 Meg, who has a background in fine arts, came up with a few prototypes.
 After a few items were posted on Etsy on a whim, Fitness Bitsy grew into a successful business, and 7 years later, they are still run the bracelet business, contributing all profits to Cape Ivy.

-Together Meg and Cindy started Cape Ivy in memory of Meg’s son, Gavin.
+Using the skill from their business, Meg and Cindy started Cape Ivy in memory of Meg’s son, Gavin in 2019.
+In March 2020, Cape Ivy became a 501(c)(3) organization.

 Cape Ivy Board of Directors